-The proposed bill amends the Revised School Code by adding Section 1178b, which mandates that by July 1, 2026, school districts and public school academies develop and adopt a policy allowing students with prescriptions or recommendations for medically necessary treatment to receive such treatment while in school.
-The policy must comply with applicable state and federal laws and outline how students can access these treatments.
-It also requires that parents or guardians be notified of their rights regarding access to medically necessary treatment and the process for health care specialists to observe and collaborate within the school setting.
+The proposed bill amends the Revised School Code by adding Section 1178b, which mandates that by July 1, 2026, school districts and public school academies must develop and adopt a policy allowing students with prescriptions or recommendations for medically necessary treatment to receive such treatment while in school.
+The policy must comply with applicable state and federal laws and outline the procedures for how students can access these treatments, including collaboration with private health care specialists.
+Additionally, the policy must ensure that parents or guardians are informed of their rights regarding access to medically necessary treatment and the process for appealing decisions made by the school regarding such access.

 Statutes affected: